SBS Dean's Research Excellence Award

 Applicants must have achieved the rank of Senior Lecturer or Senior Lecturer II to apply.

-Applications are due no later than February 22, 2019.
+The deadline for applications was February 22, 2019.
 Applications will be reviewed by the College Review Committee, the Dean, and finally the Provost.
 The Provost will award fellowships by April 5, 2019.

 Applications must include a CV, a current job description, and a detailed fellowship proposal.